-Attention Pharmacists and Pharmacy Techs: NEW CE REQUIREMENTS!
-More Information
+Attention Pharmacists and Pharmacy Techs: NEW CE POLICY EFFECTIVE MAY 1, 2014 More Information

 This home-study activity describes the impact of hyperglycemia in the critical care setting, as well as research on the development of clinical targets for optimal glycemic control.

 Choose from the criteria below to find an activity that fits you best.